petuum-inc/poseidon-release/docs/source/tutorial-private.rst

 Execution
 ^^^^^^^^^

-We can now launch Posiedon with the following command.
-The script, ``cifar10_train.py`` is an example model script included with the Poseidon installation.
+We can now launch Posiedon with the following command:

 .. code:: bash